Tidal Current Chart Finder

-The Canadian Hydrographic Office publishes a 212 page 8.5" x 11", coil-bound, book (Current Atlas: Juan de Fuca Strait to Strait of Georgia) that provides charts documenting the state of tidal currents during the various phases of the tide.
+The Canadian Hydrographic Office publishes a 212-page, 8.5″ × 11″, coil-bound book (Current Atlas: Juan de Fuca Strait to Strait of Georgia) that provides charts documenting the state of tidal currents during the various phases of the tide.
 Armed with the tide tables for Point Atkinson, the user of this atlas can determine the proper chart that applies at any given time.
-Each chart is identified by a number, (2) in the example above.
+Each chart is identified by a number — (2) in the example above.
 You need to have access to this book to use the tools described below.

-The book has an algorithm to determine the number of the appropriate chart.
+The book includes an algorithm to determine the number of the appropriate chart.
 This depends on the magnitude of the tidal range, whether the tide is falling or rising, and the time after the last high or low tide.
-This algorithm, copied from the book is shown below.
+The algorithm, copied from the book, is shown below.

 a) The range (high water − low water)